Expedition from Nukus plus the Silk Road Cities

 – unlimited mineral water on the way

 Not included are international flight tickets, lunches and dinners and all other services not mentioned.
-Finally, we withhold € 15 per booking for the Dutch GGTO Guarantee Fund.
+Finally, we withhold € 11 per person for the Dutch GGTO Guarantee Fund.